 And one way to do so is to review through a strategy called ‘Categories.’

 Students need different ways to practice the content and one way that helps some learners is through visual learning.
-Students can use vocabulary, verbs or any content material to generate word art.
-Students can create a word cloud using paper and marker or try using a digital tool like WordCloud, or WordItOut, or other similar word cloud generators available.
+Students can use vocabulary, verbs, or any content material to generate word art.
+Students can create a word cloud using paper and marker or try using a digital tool like WordCloud or other similar word cloud generators available.

 After the word clouds are created, teachers can build on the learning potential by having students post their work in the classroom, having a gallery walk where other groups can discuss the terms, brainstorm new ideas, define or translate them (if a foreign language) and increase the authentic learning materials in the classroom.